fabrylab/clickpoints/docs/example_plantroot.rst

 =======================================

 .. figure:: images/example_plantroot.png
     :alt: A plant root with diffusing fluorescence proteins

+    Left: image of a plant root in ClickPoints.
+Right: fluorescence intensities of the cells over time.

 In the example, we show how the mask panting feature of ClickPoints can be used to evaluate fluorescence intensities in microscope recordings.